diegojimenez77/Coding-Exercises/README.md

 The page is divided in 3 main sections, each section has different topics as well as a project completed.

-This change has been made in my Local.
-This change has been made in Github.
+Merge conflict test in Github.